hongquan/drf-body-token/README.rst

 ==============

-Provide a `Django REST Framework <https://www.django-rest-framework.org>`_ authentication class, to look for token in HTTP body, instead of HTTP header.
+Provide a `Django REST Framework <https://www.django-rest-framework.org>`_ authentication class, to look for token in HTTP request's body, instead of HTTP header.

 This use case is uncommon and may be less secure, but some REST client application doesn't let customize HTTP header,